auberonedu/centroid-finder/notes.md

 5. A variable of type `int` called *targetColor* is initially set to 0.
 A try-catch block is then used to validate if *hexTargetColor* can be parsed to an integer and stored in *targetColor*.
 If it can't be converted, an error message with an example format is printed to the console, and the method returns.
 6. A variable of type `ColorDistanceFinder` called *distanceFinder* creates and stores a new instance of `EuclideanColorDistance`.
 7. A variable of type `ImageBinarizer` called *binarizer* creates a new instance of `DistanceImageBinarizer` with the *distanceFinder*, *targetColor*, and *threshold* passed into the instance.
+8. A variable of type `int[][]` called *binaryArray* stores the binary array output of *inputImage* using `toBinaryArray` from *binarizer*.
+9. A variable of type `ImageBinarizer` called *binaryImage* stores the buffered image of *binaryArray* using `toBufferedImage` from *binarizer*.
+A try-catch block is then used to validate if *binaryImage* can be written to a png called *binarized.png* using `ImagoIO.write`.
+If it can't be completed, an error message is printed to the console.
+The exception is printed using `printStackTrace()` (Built-in java.lang.Throwable method that prints the throwable and its backtrace to the standard error stream), and the method returns.

 ## ColorDistanceFinder